Amad-Ahmed/sila-coding/README.md

    The `--reload` flag enables auto-reloading of the server on code changes.

 5. Access the API docs on swagger at `http://127.0.0.1:8000/docs`.

+### Note

+As initially the database may not contain any data therefore run "seed-data" endpoint to populate the database with some initial data.